falue/blipsblops/README.md

 Each LED has a `trigger` defined, e.g. `3`.
 This LED triggers every *n*th step which is a multiple of `3`.
 `3` means that this LED triggers every *third* step to be either *on* or *off*.
 Every step is as fast as your `speed` variable.

-The `speed` in milliseconds should be defined to match the fastest blinking led.
+The `speed` in milliseconds should be defined to match the fastest blinking LED.

 ### Text based examples